Hair Transplants

 • STUDY OVERVIEW

 This study focused on evaluating the outcomes of Follicular Unit Extraction (FUE), a minimally invasive hair transplant technique.
-FUE is known for leaving minimal scarring compared to traditional methods and has been gaining popularity among patients seeking natural-looking results.
+FUE is known for leaving minimal scarring compared to traditional methods and has gained popularity among those seeking natural-looking results.
 The study followed 120 patients who underwent FUE to assess both the success rate and patient satisfaction.

 FINDINGS